 However, integrating machine learning into manufacturing processes is not just about automation—it’s about smart automation.
 It holds great potential for improving efficiency, reducing waste and enhancing product quality.
 Let’s delve more into the multifaceted implications of this technology.

 First, let’s define what we mean by machine learning and the various forms it can adopt.
-Machine learning is the process of training computers to think like human beings.
+As a subset of artificial intelligence, machine learning is the process of training computers to think like human beings.
 This means giving them the inputs—i.e. vast quantities of real-world data—to develop their own autonomous “thought processes” over time.

-Can be trained using predefined criteria, to identify patterns in data.
+Can be trained, using predefined criteria, to identify patterns in data.
 This is typically applied using one of two models:

 Predictive maintenance is one of the key use cases for ML in manufacturing because it can preempt the failure of vital machinery or components using algorithms.

 As consumer demand grows in line with an expanding population, process-based losses are becoming harder for manufacturers to tolerate.
 AI and machine learning can enable businesses to get to the root cause of losses related to quality, yield, energy efficiency and so on, thereby protecting their bottom line and enabling them to remain competitive.
 It does so using continuous, multivariate analysis via process-tailored ML algorithms, and also through machine learning-enabled Root Cause Analysis (RCA).

-The potential benefits of ML within the sector are huge.
-However, some of the most compelling reasons to employ machine learning and AI within manufacturing are:
+Some of the most compelling reasons to employ machine learning and artificial intelligence within manufacturing are: